nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 install ``php-pecl-apcu``.
 On Debian/Ubuntu/Mint systems install ``php5-apcu``.
 Then restart your Web server.

-The version of APCu must be 4.0.6 or better.
+The version of APCu must be 4.0.6 and up.

 After restarting your Web server, add this line to your ``config.php`` file::